LamontD/lahmans-reader-mariadb/README.md

 The database is an awesome resource, and it contains downloadable versions that are ready to load in your database of choice.
 Please note that it is licensed under a Creative Commons Attribution-ShareAlike Unported 3.0 license (CC BY-SA 3.0), and I'm making this software available under the same license.
+You can find those license details here: https://creativecommons.org/licenses/by-sa/3.0/

 # Requirements:
 1. A MariaDB database instance loaded with the Lahman Baseball Database.